April 4, 2013

 - (2) The Bank shall select the trustee prescribed in (1) pursuant to the relevant rules of the Bank.
 The trustee shall have a current account at the Bank, and shall be deemed sufficiently creditworthy in light of its capital condition and other relevant information obtained through the Bank's on-site examinations and so forth.

-- (3) Purchases of ETFs and J-REITs shall, taking into account the conditions in the market, be conducted by the trustee pursuant to a standard prescribed by the Bank.
+- (3) Purchases of ETFs and J-REITs shall be conducted by the trustee pursuant to a standard prescribed by the Bank, as needed.

 5. Purchasing Price